dominikwerder/daqbuffer/apidoc/src/events.md

 curl "https://data-api.psi.ch/api/4/events?backend=sf-databuffer&channelName=S10BC01-DBPM010:Q1&begDate=2024-02-15T12:41:00Z&endDate=2024-02-15T12:42:00Z"
 ```

-Note: if the channel changes data type within the requested date range, then the
-server will return values for that data type which covers the requested
-date range best.

 Parameters:
 - `backend`: the backend that the channel exists in, e.g. `sf-databuffer`.
 - `channelName`: the name of the channel.